 For individual students, such service provides leadership experience and offers real-life opportunities to develop and use their skills in analyzing facts, assessing and weighing credibility, exercising sound judgment and articulating reasons for their decisions.
 CJB members must communicate clearly, respectfully, and effectively about complex and sometimes emotional matters.
 Finally, participating in hearings can enhance the ethical development of panel members themselves as they endeavor to examine, evaluate, and respond to the conduct of their peers.

-CJB members may also serve as advisors or advocates for accused students and reporting parties, practicing their advising and advocacy skills
+CJB members may also serve as advisors for accused students and reporting parties, practicing their advising skills.

 CJB Outreach Projects